-Descriptive statistics were used to outline surveillance structure and process among participating hospitals.
-Differences between groups were assessed in univariable analyses by using the Chi square, Fisher’s exact test, Wilcoxon rank-sum test or the student’s t-test, as appropriate.
-Multivariable linear regression analysis was used to evaluate associations between surveillance parameters (language region, hospital size, hospital status (private vs. public), number of hospital beds, full-time equivalents dedicated to surveillance, duration of participation in surveillance) and validation scores for the overall score and scores within individual domains.
-Multivariable analyses assessing the association between surveillance structure and process parameters (language region, hospital size, hospital status (private vs. public), number of procedures included per year, full-time equivalents dedicated to surveillance, understaffing, and overall validation score and scores of individual domains, respectively), and misclassification of infections status and types of infections, respectively, were performed using generalized estimating equations (GEE; logit link models with binomial distribution of the dependent variable and exchangeable within-group correlation structure), accounting for cluster effects on the hospital level, as several cases per hospital that shared the same surveillance structure and process parameters were assessed.
+Descriptive statistics were used to outline the surveillance structures and processes of participating hospitals.
+Differences between groups were assessed in univariate analyses using the χ2, Fisher’s exact test, Wilcoxon rank-sum test, or Student t test, as appropriate.
+Multivariate linear regression analysis was used to evaluate associations between surveillance parameters (ie, language region, hospital size, hospital status [private vs public], number of hospital beds, full-time equivalents dedicated to surveillance, duration of participation in surveillance) and validation scores for the overall score and scores within individual domains.
+Multivariate analyses assessing the association between surveillance structure and process parameters (ie, language region, hospital size, hospital status [private vs public], number of procedures included per year, full-time equivalents dedicated to surveillance, understaffing, and overall validation score and scores of individual domains, respectively), and misclassification of infections status and types of infections, respectively, were performed using generalized estimating equations (GEE; logit link models with binomial distribution of the dependent variable and exchangeable within-group correlation structure).
+This method accounted for cluster effects on the hospital level, as several cases per hospital that shared the same surveillance structure and process parameters were assessed.

-The quality of outcome reporting dataset consisting in all randomly drawn cases (i.e. cases with and without infection, as classified by the hospital) from each visited hospital yielded cases that fall into four categories:

-1. cases reported by hospital and identified by Swissnoso validation staff as SSI cases (“true positives”)

-2. cases not reported by hospital and ruled out as SSI cases by Swissnoso validation staff (“true negatives”)

-3. cases reported by hospital but ruled out as SSI cases by Swissnoso validation staff (“false positive”)

-4. cases not reported by the hospital but identified as SSI cases by Swissnoso validation staff (“false negatives”)
+The quality of outcome reporting dataset comprising all randomly drawn cases (ie, cases with and without infection, as classified by the hospital) from each visited hospital yielded cases that fell into 4 categories: (1) cases reported by hospital and identified by Swissnoso validation staff as SSI cases (true positives); (2) cases not reported by hospital and ruled out as SSI cases by Swissnoso validation staff (true negatives); (3) cases reported by hospital but ruled out as SSI cases by Swissnoso validation staff (false positives); and (4) cases not reported by the hospital but identified as SSI cases by Swissnoso validation staff (false negatives).
 From these numbers, sensitivity, specificity, positive predictive value, and negative predictive value with 95% confidence intervals were calculated for the overall data set, with the exception of cases with incomplete information at the time of the validation visit.

-All statistical analyses were performed using Stata 14.2 (StataCorp, College Station, Texas, USA).
-Two-sided P-values <0.05 were considered statistically significant.
+All statistical analyses were performed using Stata 14.2 software (StataCorp, College Station, TX), and 2-sided P values <.05 were considered statistically significant.

 Sample Size Estimation

-In a preceding sample size estimation, a random sample of 913 patient records was considered necessary to achieve a width of the 95% confidence interval for sensitivity of 5% when an overall SSI prevalence of 8% and a sensitivity of 95% was assumed.25
+In a preceding sample-size estimation, a random sample of 913 patient records was considered necessary to achieve a 95% confidence interval for sensitivity of 5% when an overall SSI prevalence of 8% and a sensitivity of 95% were assumed.25

 RESULTS

-Between October 1, 2012 and June 26, 2016, all 147 hospitals or hospital units that participated in the surveillance and had submitted cases by October 31, 2015, were visited and audited in 25 out of 26 Swiss cantons.
-107 (72.8%) hospitals were from the German speaking part of Switzerland, 31 (21.1%) from the French speaking part and 9 (6.1%) from the Italian speaking part.
-Ninety-six (65.3%) were public hospitals or hospital units, 9 (6.1%) were university affiliated.
-Eighty-seven (59.2%) hospitals participated in the surveillance for more than 3 years at the time of validation (median (range) time of participation: 3.4 (0.8-15.8) years).
+Between October 1, 2012, and June 26, 2016, all 147 hospitals or hospital units that participated in the surveillance and had submitted cases by October 31, 2015, were visited and audited in 25 of 26 Swiss cantons.
+Overall, 107 hospitals (72.8%) were from the German-speaking region of Switzerland; 31 (21.1%) were from the French-speaking region, and 9 (6.1%) were from the Italian-speaking region.
+In addition, 96 (65.3%) were public hospitals or hospital units, and 9 (6.1%) were university affiliated.
+Furthermore, 87 (59.2%) hospitals participated in the surveillance for more than 3 years at the time of validation (median time of participation: 3.4 years; range, 0.8–15.8 years).

 Structure and Process Validation